KristerV/TikiMari/README.md

 Tikimari is a custom clothing store.
 The website aims to let people design their own clothes using Tikimari's pre-defined pieces.

+All the files are currently on [Google Drive](https://drive.google.com/drive/u/0/folders/0B7z6gxP0LvZWTWRQcWJwaFVvM3M).

 # Development

 Design will be mobile first to enable easy sharing across platforms.